Handmade gifts can be the most meaningful ones to give and receive.

 These cute stuffed toy owls can be sewn up in an evening for a super quick and easy gift idea.

-Perfect Christmas gift idea for little girls and little boys.
+This is the perfect Christmas gift idea for little girls and little boys.
 Use their favorite colors and clear your scrap bin at the same time!
 What child wouldn’t love finding one of these cute little guys under the Christmas tree?

 Quick and Easy Coasters